morganeborzee/data-structures/wa-04/readme.md

 PART ONE:
+Data modeling sketch for the AA meetings information.

 ![Image of data modeling](https://github.com/morganeborzee/data-structures/blob/master/wa-04/data.png)

-In this part of the assignment I first replaces the credentials to connect to the RDS Postgres database and used .env to protect the password, then I created a table named aalocations with 3 columns.
+SECOND PART: In this part of the assignment I first replaces the credentials to connect to the RDS Postgres database and used .env to protect the password, then I created a table named aalocations with 3 columns.

 ```
 const { Client } = require('pg');